zillow/salve/README.md

     --model_results_dir {} --config_fpath {PATH TO YAML MODEL CONFIG} \
     --serialization_save_dir {PATH WHERE SERIALIZED PREDS WILL BE SAVED TO}
 ```
+Please note that the YAML config must be the path to a config in `afp/configs/*`.

 For example, if your model checkpoint was stored in a directory accessible at:
 ```